 Why Arabica coffee could be gone in our lifetime

 Arabica coffee is widely used in commercial coffee farming and is also disease-resistant, which is why it the world's most popular coffee.
 But it could be extinct in the next 50 years.

 Arabica coffee is grown all over the world, but it originated in the highlands of southern Ethiopia, where the wild plants have always had a restricted range.
-Scientists from Ethiopia and Kew Gardens in the United Kingdom took a look at those ranges under various climate change models to see how the coffee would be impacted.
+Back in 2012, scientists from Ethiopia and Kew Gardens in the United Kingdom took a look at those ranges under various climate change models to see how the coffee would be impacted.
 They found that in even the best-case scenarios, wild Arabica would lose 65 percent of its suitable habitat before the end of the century.
 In other models, that number rose to 99.7 percent.

 The scientists warn that these predications are on the conservative side, since climate change models do not factor in deforestation — Ethiopia's human population has nearly doubled in the past 40 years — or changes in wildlife distribution, such as the presence of migrating birds that help distribute the coffee plants' seeds.

 The effect, according to the researchers, will not be limited to wild Arabica plants.
 Arabica is the only coffee cultivated in Ethiopia, where it plays an important role in the country's economy.
 Coffee there is harvested from plantations, semi-domesticated forest sites and the wild.
 All of those sources could be affected.